-If you enroll for coverage during the open enrollment period, your coverage will be effective on January 1 of the following year.
+If you apply by Dec.
+15, 2022 during the open enrollment period, your coverage will be effective Jan.
+1, 2023.
+If you apply between Dec.
+16, 2022 and Jan.
+15, 2023 your coverage will be effective on Feb.
+1, 2023.
 Services received before the effective date of this Policy are not covered.

-Medica may ask you for information to confirm your eligibility for coverage.
+Medica may ask you for information about your eligibility for coverage if, for example, we suspect fraud.
 By accepting coverage under this Policy, you agree to cooperate with our reasonable request for information.

-Special enrollment and effective date of coverage
+Special enrollment periods and effective date of coverage